awesomium/net-wiki/changelogs/breaking-changes.md

 * Handlers of a [`DocumentReady`](http://docs.awesomium.net/?tc=E_Awesomium_Core_IWebView_DocumentReady) event are now executed in an *asynchronous* **[Javascript Execution Context (JEC)](../javascript/jec.html)**.
 This technology is new in version 1.7.5.
 Methods executed in a JEC, enjoy certain benefits such as:

   * `JSObject` instances created or acquired in a JEC, do not need to be explicitly disposed.
-They are automatically exposed upon exiting the method associated with the JEC.
+They are automatically disposed upon exiting the method associated with the JEC.
   * Errors or exceptions that occur within a JEC, are silently handled and propagated to the [JavaScript console](http://docs.awesomium.net/?tc=E_Awesomium_Core_WebView_ConsoleMessage).
   * Code executing in an *asynchronous* JEC, has immediate access to essential objects of the loaded page's current JavaScript environment (such as *`window`* and *`document`*) through the new [`Global`](http://docs.awesomium.net/?tc=T_Awesomium_Core_Global) class, without any need to perform additional synchronous calls to the child-process to acquire these objects.
 In particular, the [`DocumentReadyEventArgs.Environment`](http://docs.awesomium.net/?tc=P_Awesomium_Core_DocumentReadyEventArgs_Environment) property provides an instance of `Global` when [`DocumentReadyEventArgs.ReadyState`](http://docs.awesomium.net/?tc=P_Awesomium_Core_DocumentReadyEventArgs_ReadyState) is [`Loaded`](http://docs.awesomium.net/?tc=T_Awesomium_Core_DocumentReadyState).